VardanKeshishyan/The-Eight-queens-puzzle/README.md

 # The-Eight-queens-puzzle
 The eight queens puzzle is the problem of placing eight chess queens on an 8×8 chessboard so that no two queens threaten each other; thus, a solution requires that no two queens share the same row, column, or diagonal.
 There are 92 solutions.
 The problem was first posed in the mid-19th century.

+A C++ program that solves the classic Eight Queens Puzzle, which involves placing eight chess queens on an 8×8 chessboard such that no two queens threaten each other.
+The puzzle requires that no two queens share the same row, column, or diagonal.
+The problem was first posed in the mid-19th century, and there are 92 possible solutions.

+**Description**

+The Eight Queens Puzzle Solver is an implementation of the backtracking algorithm to find solutions to the Eight Queens Puzzle.
+The program uses an object-oriented approach, with classes representing the chessboard and the queens.

+The program systematically explores different configurations of queen placements, starting from the first row and moving row by row.
+It checks for conflicts between queens in terms of rows, columns, and diagonals.
+If a conflict is detected, the program backtracks to the previous row and tries a different position for the queen.
+This process continues until a valid solution is found or all possibilities are exhausted.

+The program outputs all possible solutions for the Eight Queens Puzzle.
+Each solution is represented as a chessboard with the queens' positions indicated.
+The program also provides the total count of solutions found.

+**Features**

+Solves the Eight Queens Puzzle by finding all possible solutions.
+Uses the backtracking algorithm to explore different configurations.
+Detects and avoids conflicts between queens in terms of rows, columns, and diagonals.
+Outputs the chessboard representation of each solution.
+Provides the total count of solutions found.
+Installation
+Clone the repository:
+Navigate to the project directory:
+Compile the program using a C++ compiler: g++ main.cpp Board.cpp Queen.cpp -o EightQueensPuzzleSolver

+**Usage**

+Run the program, and it will automatically find and display all possible solutions for the Eight Queens Puzzle.
+Each solution is represented as a chessboard with the queens' positions indicated by 'Q'.
+The program will also output the total count of solutions found.

+**Contribution**

+Contributions to the Eight Queens Puzzle Solver project are welcome.
+Feel free to fork the repository and submit pull requests with your improvements.

+If you find any issues or have suggestions for enhancements, please create an issue in the GitHub repository.

+**Acknowledgments**

+The Eight Queens Puzzle Solver project is a demonstration of the backtracking algorithm for solving a classic puzzle.
+It showcases the power of algorithms in finding solutions to complex problems.

 ![image](https://github.com/VardanKeshishyan/The-Eight-queens-puzzle/assets/138354187/8ac0066b-a873-406e-8351-db4c9577793d)